School Year 2023-2024

 The guide is responsible for notifying Prenda of all possible individuals who meet the background check criteria, including new individuals in the space on an ad-hoc basis throughout the year.
 The guide is also responsible to notify Prenda on the next business day if they are arrested for any reason whatsoever during the academic year.

-Failure to identify all individuals subject to a Prenda background check, either intentionally or negligently, or failure to disclose a new legal issue may result in Prenda refusing to approve of a - or closing down a previously approved - microschool location.
+Failure to identify all individuals subject to a Prenda background check, either intentionally or negligently, or failure to disclose a new legal issue may result in the inability to register students or Prenda refusing to approve new microschool location or closing down one that had been previously approved.
 Prenda also retains the right to seek all appropriate judicial relief and damages that result from a guide’s failure to identify all individuals subject to the background check.

 This must occur prior to the individual spending time with or in the microschool.
 The person requesting access to the microschool should not be permitted on the premises during core microschool hours until clearance has been confirmed.